NgoHoangNhatMinh/tp/docs/UserGuide.md

 * `a-view n/John Doe from/2025-01-01 to/2025-12-31`Displays all appointments for John Doe scheduled
 * between 1 January 2025 and 31 December 2025

+### Adding an appointment : `a-add`

+Schedules a new appointment for a patient with a doctor.

+Format: `a-add n/PATIENT_NAME d/DOCTOR_NAME t/YYYY-MM-DD HH:MM [note/NOTE]`

+* Creates a new appointment record for the specified patient and doctor.
+* The NOTE field is optional and can include remarks such as visit purpose or follow-up notes.
+* The date and time must follow the format YYYY-MM-DD HH:MM.
+* The patient must already exist in the address book before scheduling an appointment.

+Examples:
+* `a-add n/Alex Yeoh d/Dr Wee t/2025-11-11 14:00 note/Fp`
+* `a-add n/Bernice Yu d/Dr Tan t/2025-12-01 09:30 note/Annual check-up`

 ### Delete patient appointments: `a-delete`

 Delete an existing patient appointment from address book.